-1. The Board's rules of procedure may be amended by a majority vote of its members.
-The board shall hold a public hearing prior to adoption of new rules or amendment of existing rules.
-Notice for the time and place of the hearing shall be as provided in RSA 675:7.
-The amended procedures shall be filed with the municipal clerk.
+1. These Planning Board's Rules of Procedure may be amended by a majority vote of its members at a regular meeting of the Board as provided in RSA 676:1.
+The amended Rules of Procedure shall be file with the Town Clerk.

-These Rules of Procedure were adopted by the Lincoln Planning Board at a regularly scheduled and noticed meeting on June 26, 2013, following public notice and public hearings under the authority of New Hampshire Revised Statutes Annotated (RSA) 676:1 and placed on file with town clerk for public inspection.
+These Rules of Procedure were adopted by the Lincoln Planning Board at a regularly scheduled and noticed meeting on August 12, 2015, under the authority of the New Hampshire Revised Statutes Annotated RSA 676:1 and placed on file with the Town Clerk for public inspection